Los Angeles and Independence Railroad: Santa Monica Air Line

 By 1920 the line was known as the Santa Monica Air Line of the Pacific Electric Railway, providing electric freight and passenger service between Los Angeles and Santa Monica.

 E Line (Los Angeles Metro)

 The line was subsequently purchased from Southern Pacific for use as a light rail line, which began operation in 2012.

 Legacy

-From 2015 to 2023, a Santa Monica restaurant named after the railroad line was operated.
-The Independence offered drinks named after the station stops and a 140th anniversary party for the steam line.
+From 2015 to 2023, a Santa Monica restaurant named after the railroad operated under the name The Independence.
+It offered drinks named after the station stops and hosted a 140th anniversary party for the steam line.